Foster Care Program Description

 Foster parenting is filled with both challenges and opportunities.
 It can be challenging to parent children who come with difficult histories.
 Becoming a foster parent is an opportunity to care for children who can benefit greatly from your love and support.

 As a foster parent you can make a difference for a child in your community by changing lives one child at a time.
 Foster parents believe in investing in the future of our children.
-If you think foster parenting might be right for you and your family, please read more about becoming a foster parent in Utah.
+If you think foster parenting might be right for you and your family, please reach out by calling 801-272-9980 or filling out a referral on this website.

 Whether you are married, single, gay or straight, divorced or widowed; if you live in an apartment or a house; have a stay-at-home partner or not; you can be a foster parent.
 The state provides financial reimbursement for the cost of caring for foster children.